nguyenkhoa0721/Zero-trust-with-Kong-and-Ory/readme.md

 - Docker
 ## Important Notes
 - Only run with https enabled
-- Only expose Kong gateway, Kratos UI and Kratos API to public (keep other components in private network: Kong Admin, Konga, Oathkeeper, App, DB, Kratos Admin)
+- Only expose Kong gateway, Kratos UI and Kratos API, Oathkeeper to public (keep other components in private network: Kong Admin, Konga, App, DB, Kratos Admin)
 - Name of session cookie is `session` with `SameSite=Srict` attribute
 ## Steps
+- Setup domain name to point to your server (Public port of Kong is 80)
 - Review `./auth/config/*.yml` files and change to new domain
 - Review email template in `./auth/templates` folder
 - If you dont have postgres and testing tool, run `cd common && docker-compose up -d`
 - Start kong, konga by `cd gateway && docker-compose up -d`
 - Start ory-oathkeeper, ory-kratos by `cd auth && docker-compose up -d`
-- Login to konga at `http://localhost:1337` with
+- Login to konga at `http://{private-ip}:1337` with `kong:8001` as admin url
+- Enable global plugins: `acme`, `zipkin`
+- Create service and route for kratos Kratos UI and Kratos API, Oathkeeper